SameeraGrandhi/mlflow-on-k8s/README.md

 **Note:** people who want to understand more on this project by knowing how does implemented. please click this [link](https://gitlab.pramati.com/srinivasanr/mlflowonkubernetes/blob/master/mlflowonkubernetes.pdf)

 ## Getting Started

+When installing the Kubernetes cluster from scratch & scale out mlflow job on kubernetes we are encouraged to follow the order specified below
-1. Platform Setup
+1. Platform setup & configuration Steps
-2. Create Mlflow Project based on the [sample Project](https://gitlab.pramati.com/srinivasanr/mlflowonkubernetes/tree/master/examples/LogisticRegression)
+2. Create MLflow project using docker (rather than conda) to manage project dependencies. [sample Project](https://gitlab.pramati.com/srinivasanr/mlflowonkubernetes/tree/master/examples/LogisticRegression)
-3. Create your ml model flask api service based on your use cases.
-Sample project [url](https://gitlab.pramati.com/srinivasanr/mlflowonkubernetes/tree/master/examples/FlaskMlflowServe)
+3. Create your ml model serve flask api service based on your use cases.
+[Sample project](https://gitlab.pramati.com/srinivasanr/mlflowonkubernetes/tree/master/examples/FlaskMlflowServe)

 ### Software Prerequisites
 1. Use Python 3.6